TrainTheTrainer/HighSchool/it/materiale/4-praparazione-di-lezioni-e-corsi.md

 >
 >
 > ![focus session and parking lot](../../img/concept-map-parking-lot.jpg)
 >
-> **An expert skeleton concept map**<br>
-> The concept map deals with a key concept that needs to be understood as a foundation for learning science.
-It is based on the parking lot from the previous figure.
-Some comcepts were left in the parking lot for subsequent addition.
->
 > **Uno scheletro di una mappa concettuale prodotto da un esperto** <br>
 > La mappa concettuale qui sotto si basa sulla precedente lista di concetti del "parcheggio".
 Alcuni concetti sono rimasti nel parcheggio per essere aggiunti successivamente.